jmcph4/PEek/README.md

 ## Features ##
 ### Current ###
 - View the PE file header
-- View (most) of the PE file optional header (except the `DllCharacteristics` field for now)
+- View the PE file optional header

 ### Planned ###
-- View *all* of the PE file optional header
 - View all of the sections
 - Have different modes
   - "Raw" mode (like now)